jdbctemplatemapper/jdbctemplatemapper/readme.md

  For update()
  * updatedOn property will be set to current time
  * updatedBy property will be set to the value returned by implementation of IRecordOperatorResolver
  * if version is configured the update() will increment the version if successful.
-If version is stale exception OptimisticLockingException will be thrown
+If version is stale OptimisticLockingException will be thrown

 **Logging:**